odys-z/x-visual/docsphinx/design-memo/view.rst

 If an entity has a GpuPickable component, GpuPicker subsystem will create another object for rendering the picking scene.

+So if there are entities with Obj3, they can be rendered as visible but not pickable, and can prevent entities with GpuPickable to be picked if they are rendered closer.

 [1] `Three.js Picking (with GPU) <https://threejsfundamentals.org/threejs/lessons/threejs-picking.html>`__

 [2] `Changing Materials at Runtime #2599 <https://github.com/mrdoob/three.js/issues/2599>`__